petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-best-practices.md

 ## Specify subnets

 Specify your own build VM subnets and Azure Container Instances subnets for tighter control over deployment of network-related resources by VM Image Builder in your subscription.
-Specifying these subnets also leads to faster image build times.
+Specifying these subnets also leads to faster build times for images.
 To learn more, see the [template reference](./linux/image-builder-json.md#vnetconfig-optional).

 ## Follow the principle of least privilege